Lewan24/Hapchats/README.md

-# Hapchats
+HapChats – Happy Chats

 Realtime chat application.
-Like messenger or discord
+Like messenger or discord.

-The application is created mainly in WPF that is using Web Api to manage data
+The application is created mainly in .Net MVC Core that is using Web Api to manage data in database.

-App has functionality like messenger.
-User can create a new account, delete
+App functionalities:

+- User Management:
+	- Create new account
+	- Delete acount
+	- Modify Account
+	- Manage own profile

+- Profile Management”
+	- Set an profile image
+	- Change data like first name, last name, age

+- Friends Management:
+	- Send friend request
+	- Accept/Deny request
+	- Delete friend from friend list

+- Chats:
+	- Open new chat with friends
-Add new friends, open chat boxes with them
+	- Open new group chat with multiple users
-Change name of chat
+	- Delete or modify chat properties like name of chat
-Change own usernames, manage profile
-In app there is the public chat also where everyone has access
-// Probably group chats will be added too.
+	- Send messages on Public chat

+App is actually gonna work on postgresql database with own user credentials management.

+Api uses Token validation for allowing users to do anything.